Kuadrant/kuadrant-operator/doc/auth.md

 metadata:
   name: my-auth-policy
 spec:
   # Reference to an existing networking resource to attach the policy to.
+REQUIRED.
   # It can be a Gateway API HTTPRoute or Gateway resource.
   # It can only refer to objects in the same namespace as the AuthPolicy.
   targetRef: